 - Degree seeking students who have attempted 59 or fewer semester hours at Trine University and are more than six cumulative honor points below the 2.0 graduation standard.
-(See chart on page 53 for further explanation of required GPA.) - Degree seeking students who have attempted 60 or more semester hours of course work and have a cumulative grade point average lower than 2.0.
+(See chart below for further explanation of required GPA.) - Degree seeking students who have attempted 60 or more semester hours of coursework and have a cumulative grade point average lower than 2.0.
 Transfer hours are added to Trine University hours attempted for purposes of determining the 60 hours attempted.

 A student on academic probation will have one semester to reach minimum standards or be dismissed.
-Students on probation who achieve at least a 2.0 GPA in summer courses will not be dismissed.
-Students on probation who raise their cumulative GPA to acceptable academic graduation standards will be removed from probationary status.
+Students on probation who raise their cumulative GPA to acceptable academic standards will be removed from probationary status.